Local Public Health Practice Opportunities

 A: You can only apply to a maximum of 5 internships.
 However, be sure to only select the internships that you would be willing to accept, and be mindful that you will need to write a brief (not more than 500 words!) statement of interest for each internship you select.

 Two important factors to keep in mind are: (1) the number of hours the internship requires (some may require evening and/or weekend hours – these are mentioned in the search engine), and (2) transportation: can you conveniently travel to the internship for your on-site hours?
 The SurveyMonkey application has “map-it” links that will show you the internship location – use the “get directions” feature on Googlemaps to navigate from home or school to make sure you are able to travel to the site (via public transportation, car, or on foot).

 We review all applications and resumes/ CVs as fairly as possible, and will do our best to accommodate your top choice(s), which you can indicate in your statements.
 However, each year, there are always a few internships that seem to draw many more students than others.
 So, while selecting only 1 internship may end up working out in the end, we cannot make any guarantees, especially if that internship happens to be the most popular one!
 Some flexibility always gives more room for options.

 Q: What sorts of questions are asked in the internship application?

 A: We ask you to tell us a bit about yourself – your skills, previous coursework, why you are interested in the particular internship(s) you selected, and what you would like to learn from the experience.
 We also require you to email us a copy of your up-to-date resume/ CV.
-Don’t wait until the last minute – there are 19 internships to choose from this year!
+Don’t wait until the last minute – there are a variety of internships to choose from this year!
 To see the list of questions, click here.

 Q: What are the internships like?
 Can I work from home?